ultralytics/ultralytics/docs/en/guides/view-results-in-terminal.md

     pip install sixel
     ```

-3. Import the relevant libraries

-    ```
-    import io

-    import cv2 as cv
-    from sixel import SixelWriter

-    from ultralytics import YOLO
-    ```

-4. Load a model and execute inference, then plot the results and store in a variable.
+3. Load a model and execute inference, then plot the results and store in a variable.
 See more about inference arguments and working with results on the [predict mode](../modes/predict.md) page.

     ```{ .py .annotate }
     from ultralytics import YOLO